 Water Garden Sigiriya, Sri Lanka

-One of our very favourite properites in Sri Lanka’s cultural triangle, Water Garden Sigiriya is just 20 minutes from the main attractions but feels pleasantly rural.
+One of our very favourite properties in Sri Lanka’s cultural triangle, Water Garden Sigiriya is just 20 minutes from the main attractions but feels pleasantly rural.
 Thirty luxurious villas are dotted among a network of rivers and streams modelled on the ancient water gardens of Sigiriya, with rolling green farmland beyond.
 But the pinnacle of the views here is that of Sri Lanka’s most iconic site itself, Sigiriya Rock Fortress: this tranquil haven offers one of the best places to soak it up in the entire area.

 Best hotels for mountains views